amcknight/gort/Commands.md

 `!chat` / `!unchat` Causes robogort to always respond to you

+`!chime more` / `!chime less` Causes robogort to say stuff unprovoked more or less often

 `!chatting` Tells you who robogort is always responding to

 `!reset` Wipes his short-term memory.
 As if he just re-entered chat